glfw/glfw/.github/CONTRIBUTING.md

 need to mention these in the subject line.
 If you do, it will be removed when the issue is labeled.

+If your bug is already reported, please add any new information you have, or if it already has everything, give it a :+1:.

 ### Reporting a compile or link bug